flucatter/DAYKD/README.md

 **Software Code Availability Information**

-The source code and implementation details for the **Dual Attentive YOLOv11 Keypoint Detector (DAYKD)** model presented in this paper are available to facilitate reproducibility and further research.
+The source code and implementation details for the **Dual Attentive YOLOv11 Keypoint Detector (DAYKD)** model presented in **End-to-End Model Enabled GPR Hyperbolic Keypoint Detection for Automatic Localization of Underground Targets ** are available to facilitate reproducibility and further research.
 Below is the relevant information:

 ### **Code Repository**
 - **Repository URL**: [(https://github.com/flucatter/DAYKD)]()